 Nicole qualified as an occupational therapist at Stellenbosch University, in South Africa.
 Since then, she has been working in the pediatric setting focusing on sensory processing and integration.
 Nicole has worked with several mainstream schools in South Africa where she has treated children with sensory processing and learning difficulties.
 Nicole has also assisted in building a curriculum for younger children with special needs to assist and better their future learning.
 Nicole is trained as an infant massage instructor and has completed module 1 of Ayres’ Sensory Integration.
 She plans to complete her training in sensory integration and continue her work as an infant massage instructor as she is passionate about early childhood intervention.
 In her spare time, Nicole enjoys reading, running, and spending time with her family and friends.

-Buster is our very happy and lively little clinic dog.
-He can usually be found curled up asleep on one of our laps.
-Buster loves his walks, and playing with other dogs.
-He really enjoys seeing the children at the practice.
-Sometimes, when children are anxious or worried, Buster will join them for their OT sessions – he enjoys going on the swings with them!
+Buster and Buddy are our very happy and lively little clinic dogs.
+Buster can usually be found curled up asleep on one of our laps.
+Buddy is more boisterous as he is only a puppy.
+Both really enjoy seeing the children at the practice.
+Sometimes, when children are anxious or worried, Buster will join OT sessions and just lie quietly.
+Buddy enjoys going on the swings and rescuing tennis balls from the ball pool!

 Sensational Kids started out in a much smaller space in Kingston, in 2010.
 As demand grew, a bigger premises was found in the beautiful riverside town of Surbiton.
 Set over 3 floors, the spaces were specifically desined, to ensure that each floor had suspended equipment.
 The ground floor room has direct access to a disabled bathroom, and allows wheelchair users the access to the swings, and the extra deep ball pool This room is the calm space, where we use the sensory projector and hundreds of stars glow when the lights are turned off.